 The Visualizer Frame window also contains the Update From Screen toolbar item.
 It works like the item of the Test Visualizer context menu and lets you update images when you are viewing them in the Visualizer Frame window.

-This functionality is available only:
+This functionality is available:

-for desktop and web applications,
+only in desktop and classic web tests,

 if the Visualizer images contain object information, that is, they were captured in the Capture tested object properties mode.